kyma-project/kyma/docs/service-catalog/docs/050-gs-broker-registration.md

       ```
      kubectl get clusterserviceclasses
       ```
-      In case of ServiceBrokers, the command looks as follows:
+      In case of the ServiceBroker, the command looks as follows:
       ```
       kubectl get serviceclasses -n stage
       ```